solidjs-community/solid-primitives/packages/active-element/README.md

 Renamed `createIsElementActive` to `createFocusSignal` and `isElementActive` directive to `focus`.

-Add `newActiveElementListener` & `newFocusListener` non-reactive primitives.
+Add `makeActiveElementListener` & `makeFocusListener` non-reactive primitives.

 Removed clear() functions from reactive primitives.